 What can you print?

 Whatever you can print in 5 hours and meets the standards of bullet 7 above.
-Please allow two-three weeks for prints to be completed.
+Please allow one-two weeks for prints to be completed.
 The library will allow up to 10 hours of printing per month per family.

 If the print has to finish after hours (i.e., customer started printing at 3pm, but print won’t finish until 5pm), staff will put finished print behind desk.